Appdynamics/ConfigMyApp-docs/docs/README.md

 ### Running for a first time - setup

-In case that on your account you already have an application and workflow with steps set, proceed to next chapter - Run Harness.io script.
+In case that on your account you already have an application and workflow with steps set, proceed to next chapter - Run Harness.io script, otherwise continue in this section.

 #### Create an application and workflow